Programs: BrandAid Foundation

 See more in the BrandAid Photo Gallery.

-Through the BrandAid grant, the Clinton Bush Haiti Fund and key partners have helped rebuild artisan workshops in Jacmel that were destroyed by the earthquake.
+Through the BrandAid grant, the Clinton Bush Haiti Fund and key partners helped rebuild artisan workshops in Jacmel that were destroyed by the earthquake.
 The project also funded short-term warehouse rental space in order to provide storage for production materials and finished handicraft products.
-Macy's "Heart of Haiti" collection is a 20,000 piece collection sold online at www.macys.com/haiti and in 25 Macy's locations nationally.
-This order ensured livelihoods for more than 200 Haitians who now know that they will be able to provide food, shelter, clothing, and education for their families.
-The collection was met with wide popularity, selling out in many Macy’s locations.
-The remaining workshops belong to artisans involved in projects with the companies Anthropologie and Margaritaville, along with one workshop designated for carnival mask making.
+Macy's "Heart of Haiti" collection is a 20,000 piece collection sold online at www.macys.com/haiti and in Macy's locations nationally.

 One local artisan involved with this project, Gerard Dume, lost his workshop during the earthquake and had been living out of a tent in the ruins of his house and workshop.
 Despite these conditions, he still managed to deliver his order for this collection, thanks to the repairs.